Pramod07Ch/DevOps/ansible/README.md

 ```

 1) Manual Approach      : using ansible command  : With this you can execute one command at time.
-2) Automated Approach   : using ansible playbook : With this we can mention all the set of tasks that needs to be executed, things will happen in the declared approach
+2) Automated Approach   : using ansible playbook : With this we can mention all the set of tasks that needs to be executed, things will happen in the declared approach.